The Istanbul Convention on Preventing and Combating Violence Against Women and Domestic Violence entered into force on 1 July.

 Key dedication

-Commenting on the milestone, the Minister for Justice and Equality Charlie Flanagan said: “Protecting and helping sufferers has been a key priority for this Government.
+Commenting on the milestone, the Minister for Justice and Equality, Charlie Flanagan, said: “Protecting and helping sufferers has been a key priority for this Government.
 Domestic and sexual violence are pernicious and great evils, affecting all social training and genders.
-The access to the pressure of the Istanbul Convention sends a vital message that Ireland will no longer tolerate violence against girls and domestic violence.
+The accession to the pressure of the Istanbul Convention sends a vital message that Ireland will no longer tolerate violence against girls and domestic violence.
 It is in addition to evidence of our commitment to shielding and supporting sufferers of this violence.”

-The conference becomes ratified utilizing Ireland on International Women’s Day (8 March) this 12 months.
-In line with article seventy-six of the convention, the convention comes under pressure for Ireland on the primary day of the month after a 3-month expiry date once the instrument of ratification has been deposited.
+The conference will be held utilizing Ireland on International Women’s Day (8 March) this 12 months.
+In line with article seventy-six of the convention, the convention comes into force for Ireland on the first day of the month after a 3-month expiry date once the instrument of ratification has been deposited.

 Obligations